Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 - The project cards were also adapted from [Bootstrap 4](https://getbootstrap.com/docs/4.0/components/card/) code.

 ### **Acknowledgements** <a name="acknowledgements"></a>

-- The idea for this project originally came from a basic Resume exercise to illustrate ordered and unorder I had worked on while using the Mimo app&#39; (https://getmimo.com/playgrounds/812454) prior to starting the Full Stack Software Development course at the Code Institute.
-I subsequently expanded the basic exercise to create an online resume.
+-As a bit of a Google Map geek, I jumped at the opportunity to incorporate this into a project, while knowing little about how deep I would eventually get into the API, yet still scratching the surface.
+This is a very powerful tool, with some excellent documentation.

-- I'd like to thank my mentor Sinead O'Brien for her direct and honest feedback, support and helpful advice in the run up to, and during this project.
-Thanks also for recommending Dillinger as a markdown editor.
+- Thanks again to my mentor Sinead O'Brien for her direct and honest feedback, support and helpful advice in the run up to, and during this project.
+With your help I aim to become a useful developer.

-- Further inspiration came from the UCD-Resume project in the CI User Centric Frontend module.
-I particularly identified with the thirds concept for separating the content.

-- I'd like to acknowledge the guidance we received in an MS-1 planning call with :-
+- I'd like to acknowledge the help and encouragement I received during this project from :-
-  - Jim Morel
+  - Eamonn Smyth
-  - John Traas
+  - Haley Schafer
-  - Anthony O'Brien
+  - Johann Alberts
-  ... the information they presented was regarding preparation for MS-1 projects was invaluable and helped calm the nerves somewhat before heading into the milestone project.
+  I was banging my head against the wall trying to achieve my desired Google Map marker functionality and all three contibuted in some way to helping me clear my head and eventually achieve my goal.
+Thanks again!

-- Thanks to everyone at the Code Institute for helping to make this such an enjoyable and rewarding experience.
+- Thanks to everyone at the Code Institute for the excellent video tutorials and fantastic introduction to Javascript and RESTful API's.
-- I would also like to thank Luke Walters-Leatherbarrow at Learning People who provided moral support through the initial few week of my transition into the Coding world.

 ______
 ### **Technical Support** <a name="technical"></a>
 If you encounter any issues with this website, or require any support please email the developer [johnge71@gmail.com](mailto:johnge71@gmail.com)